 Cheetah Experience Bloemfontein will be opening an after hour emergency Wildlife Veterinary Clinic in April 2018.
 We do not have a formal volunteer program in place for the clinic at this stage.
 We will however open up opportunities for qualified vets and vet nurses to volunteer in the clinic.
 For information on the program please visit the website of Cheetah Experience Bloemfontein.

 Nothing leaves the project; all funds are used to fund and support wildlife conservation.
 The annual budget backs either cheetah rewilding initiatives and research projects or new technologies (GPS tracking devices, acoustic monitoring, long-lasting batteries for camera traps etc.) that can benefit conservation programmes.
 We are truly grateful to all our supporters but refuse to rely solely on donations, grants or fundraising schemes.
 Ashia will continuously seek out new business models and ideas to raise the funds in a sustainable manner.
 Donations are however always encouraged and appreciated.

 We love to share our passion for African cats in a safe and beautiful environment.
 Our enclosures are double to triple the required size as determined by Cape Nature, the volunteer house was designed with luxury in mind, and our stylish and spacious guest accommodation welcomes the well-heeled traveller.
 With the mighty Drakenstein Mountains watching over, our sustainable farm is a sight for sore eyes.

 Our project is one of passion, dedicated and driven.
-We are a business – but our aim is conservation.
-Founded to help to prevent the further decline of the cheetah population, Cheetah Experience Ashia in unison with Cheetah Experience Bloemfontein aims to partner with credible conservation initiatives including the Endangered Wildlife Trust (EWT).
+We are a business – but our aim is credible conservation.
+Founded to help to prevent the further decline of the cheetah population, Cheetah Experience Ashia, in unison with Cheetah Experience Bloemfontein, aims to release cheetahs into a protected wild by partnering with carefully selected private game reserves.